 Washington County Department of Assessment and Taxation is a Passport Acceptance Agency.
-Services include the processing for the issuance of a new passport, renewing a passport that is not eligible for renewal by mail, and expediting a passport application.
+Services include the acceptance of applications for the issuance of a new passport, renewing a passport that is not eligible for renewal by mail, and expediting a passport application.
 We do not take passport photos.

 CHILDREN: US citizen children age 15 and younger arriving by land or by sea from contiguous territory may present an original or copy of their birth certificate, a Consular Report of Birth Abroad, a Naturalization Certificate, or a Canadian Citizenship Card.